Alabama: Etymology

-The European-American naming of the Alabama River and state was derived from the Alabama people, a Muskogean-speaking tribe whose members lived just below the confluence of the Coosa and Tallapoosa rivers on the upper reaches of the river.
+The name of the Alabama River and state is derived from the Alabama people, a Muskogean-speaking tribe whose members lived just below the confluence of the Coosa and Tallapoosa rivers on the upper reaches of the river.
 In the Alabama language, the word for a person of Alabama lineage is Albaamo (or variously Albaama or Albàamo in different dialects; the plural form is Albaamaha).
 The word's spelling varies significantly among historical sources.
 The first usage appears in three accounts of the Hernando de Soto expedition of 1540: Garcilaso de la Vega used Alibamo, while the Knight of Elvas and Rodrigo Ranjel wrote Alibamu and Limamu, respectively, in transliterations of the term.

 As early as 1702, the French called the tribe the Alibamon, with French maps identifying the river as Rivière des Alibamons.
-Other spellings of the name have included Alibamu, Alabamo, Albama, Alebamon, Alibama, Alibamou, Alabamu, Allibamou. and possibly Alabahmu.
-The use of state names derived from Native American languages is common in the U.S.; an estimated 26 states have names of Native American origin.
+Other spellings of the name have included Alibamu, Alabamo, Albama, Alebamon, Alibama, Alibamou, Alabamu, and Allibamou.
+The use of state names derived from Native American languages is common in the U.S. An estimated 26 states have names of Native American origin.

 Sources disagree on the word's meaning.
 Some scholars suggest the word comes from the Choctaw alba (meaning 'plants' or 'weeds') and amo (meaning 'to cut', 'to trim', or 'to gather').
 The meaning may have been 'clearers of the thicket' or 'herb gatherers', referring to clearing land for cultivation or collecting medicinal plants.
 The state has numerous place names of Native American origin.
-However, there are no correspondingly similar words in the Alabama language.

 An 1842 article in the Jacksonville Republican proposed it meant 'Here We Rest'.
 This notion was popularized in the 1850s through the writings of Alexander Beaufort Meek.
 Experts in the Muskogean languages have not found any evidence to support such a translation.